satellitecomponent/Neurite/README.md

 ### `Notes`
 - Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zooming to the node you are looking for.
 The navigational experience isn't just a gimmick; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
 - Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
 Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network.
-This is still in an early state.
+Saving has recently been significantly enchanced!
+Now, node interactivity, fractal settings, and the Zettelkasten sync all fully restore when loading networks from the save tab...
 - Zettelkasten and Mind Mapping: Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.

 Neurite realizes tapestry of thought reasoning for Ai, all within our innovative real-time Mandelbrot visualization.